 Destination guide: Punta Arenas, Chile

-Located on the southern tip of Chile (South America), Punta Arenasoffers adventurers and businessmen a hub of activity within the surrounding Tierra del Fuego.
+Located on the southern tip of South America, Punta Arenas Chile offers adventurers and businessmen a hub of activity within the surrounding Tierra del Fuego.
 Fly to Punta Arenas to begin an arctic cruise or boat tour, and you'll have a rare opportunity to see one of the most amazing places on Earth.
-Punta Arenas travel also has a lot to offer the business community.
-The city is growing quickly, and many entrepreneurs fly to Punta Arenas to start a new business.

-Punta Arenas travel is also picking up, as an increasing number of visitors want to see the hatcheries for Magellanic penguins that are native to the area and explore the historical elements of the town.
+Punta Arenas receives an increasing number of visitors want to see the hatcheries for Magellanic penguins that are native to the area and explore the historical elements of the town.

 Punta Arenas - Practical Information